patricklam/plam.new-webpage/content/_index.md

 ---

-Associate Professor of Electrical and Computer Engineering<br>
-University of Waterloo

 # Professional

+I'm an Associate Professor of Electrical and Computer Engineering at the University of Waterloo.
 I'm currently on sabbatical as a Visiting Scholar at the Victoria University of Wellington.
 I am returning to campus in January 2021.
 I was the Director of the Software Engineering Program at Waterloo from 2016 through 2019.